puppetlabs/puppet-docs/source/pe/3.0/install_answer_file_reference.markdown

 `q_puppetmaster_enterpriseconsole_port`
 : **Integer** --- The port on which to contact the console server.
 Only needed if you are _not_ installing the console role on the puppet master server.

+`q_pe_check_for_updates`
-In addition, by default the puppet master will check for available PE software updates whenever the `pe-httpd` service restarts.
-To help ensure the correct update is retrieved, the master will pass some basic, anonymous info to Puppet Labs' servers.
+: **y or n; MUST BE LOWERCASE** --- Whether to check for updates whenever the `pe-httpd` service restarts.
+To get the correct update info, the server will pass some basic, anonymous info to Puppet Labs' servers.
 Specifically, it will transmit:

   * the IP address of the client
   * the type and version of the client's OS
-    * the Installed version of PE
+  * the installed version of PE

-If you wish to disable manual update checks, or if your company policy forbids transmitting this information, you will need to add the following line to the answer file: `q_pe_check_for_updates=n`.
-Keep in mind that if you delete your answers file, the check will turn back on the next time `pe-httpd` restarts.
+  If you wish to disable update checks (e.g. if your company policy forbids transmitting this information), you will need to set this to `n`.
+You can also disable checking after installation by editing the `/etc/puppetlabs/installer/answers.install` file.

 ### Console Answers